GSA/plainlanguage.gov/_guidelines/test/usability.md

 Identify who your intended readers are.
 For example, individuals searching for medical information; taxpayers and tax professionals looking for forms; travelers wanting a passport.

 Develop simple criteria and find three people who match them.
-For example, for travelers, the criteria might be: Adult U.S. citizens who haven�t applied for or renewed a passport lately.
-The criteria don�t need to be complicated.
+For example, for travelers, the criteria might be: Adult U.S. citizens who haven't applied for or renewed a passport lately.
+The criteria don't need to be complicated.

 Using your network of colleagues, friends, and family, find three people who, more or less, meet the criteria and will give you an hour of their time.
-Don�t use members of your own team, but employees from a different team down the hall may be fine.
+Don't use members of your own team, but employees from a different team down the hall may be fine.

-You�re not required to get any special permission to do a usability test with only three people.
+You're not required to get any special permission to do a usability test with only three people.
 Set aside a morning to conduct your test, and give each of the volunteers an appointment, one hour apart from each other.

 ## What happens in a typical session?